sajmoni/typed-ls/README.md

 This is a tiny helper library that creates type-safe `get` and `set` functions for working with local storage

+### Why?

+- The key is only defined once
+- Ensures the same type is used when both getting and setting the value
+- Reduces boilerplate

 ```ts
 import { createStoredValue } from 'typed-ls'